MohamedSafvanKP-MSIL/my_training_app/README.md

 # My Trainings App

-A Flutter-based mobile application for managing and discovering training programs.
+A Flutter-based mobile application for discovering training programs.

 ## Overview

 The My Trainings App allows users to browse through a collection of training programs, apply filters to find relevant options, and view detailed information about selected trainings.

 ---